An all-volunteer, non-profit community cycling cooperative.

 At our pop-up repair events, we not only offer mechanical repairs but also the opportunity for people to learn general bicycle maintenance.
 We provide all of the necessary tools and work with riders to teach them how to diagnose and repair common issues.
 We strive to put our riders on a path towards self-sufficiency.

-The Raleigh Community Kickstand could not serve the community without donations of bicycles and other parts.
-We rebuild your old bicycles and collect spare parts for repairs to make sure everyone in the community has the ability to get where they need to go.
-We accept fully intact, repairable adult bicycles (24" tires or larger).
+The Raleigh Community Kickstand could not serve the community without bicycle donations.
+We refurbish your old bicycles to make sure everyone in the community has the ability to get where they need to go.
+We accept fully-intact, repairable adult bicycles (24" tires or larger).
 Our riders traverse a variety of terrains and prefer hybrid bikes or mountain bikes.
-We also accept components, tools, lights, locks, and pretty much anything else that is bike related.
+Donations of components, tools, and other bike related items are accepted on occasion as space allows and as needed.
+Donations of working lights and locks are always appreciated.

 The Raleigh Community Kickstand is entirely volunteer operated.
 Without people like you, we would not be able to make these services available.
 We are always looking for additional volunteers to help repair bikes and manage administrative tasks.
 There are no prior skills required; we will teach you everything you need to know!
 Volunteering with RCK is a great way to give back to the community and learn more about bicycle maintenance.